takemaru/dnet/README.md

     substation: true
 ```

+### Switches

-The switch part describes switch information.
-Since no information is
+The "switches" part describes switch information.
+However, no
-required in the current version, just an empty curly brace is given
+information is required in the current version, and so just an empty
-for each switch.
-We have to be careful to assign switch numbers.
-First, the numbers must be successive natural numbers (positive
-integers), and they must be represented by four-figure numbers with
-leading zeros (i.e., printf of "switch_%04d").
-Second, switches
-should be numbered based on the proximity in the network as shown in
-the figure, because DNET's efficiency highly depends on the order.
-Finally, in the loss minimization, the order must not step over
-junctions connected to a substation (such junctions are indicated by
-red circiled in the figure); see Sections 4.1 and 5.1 in
-`doc/dnet-theory.pdf` for more detail.
+curly brace is given for each switch, as shown in the following YAML.

 ```yaml
 switches: